 Only on Tuesdays.

-Yes, I am by all accounts “there” but not really “there”.
+Yes, I am “there” but not really “there”.

 Over the past seven years, I have developed a friendship with two high school friends I reconnected with on Facebook: Kari and Vikki.

-Actually one of the above friends, I wasn’t actually “friends” within the small town Ohio high school we attended, more like “acquaintances” but we shared a few classes together and so we friended each other like people excitedly do on social media nowadays back in 2008 when Facebook was new to me and then went about my day.
+Actually, one of the above friends, I wasn’t actually “friends” within the small-town Ohio high school we attended, More like “acquaintances” but we shared a few classes together and so we friended each other like people excitedly did on social media back in 2008 when Facebook was new to us.

-At that time, I had a six-month-old baby and a seven-year-old little girl and I was just so excited to read about other people’s lives.
+At that time (2008), I had a six-month-old baby and an eight-year-old little girl and I was just so excited to read about other people’s lives.